codefresh-io/docs.codefresh.io/_docs/on-demand-test-environment/example-compositions/import-data-to-mongodb.md

 toc: true
 ---

-If you want to import/restore or to do something else before using mongo db in your application you can look at the following example.
+If you want to import/restore or to do something else before using mongo db in your application, you can look at the following example.

 You just need to create Dockerfile for mongo seed service and provide the command to prepare mongo db.
 In this case it's command `mongoimport`